Douglas Park Boys

 (Interesting, too, that the Trib that day ran a "Form letter for college students" which said in part, "Dear Mom.
 You were wrong about my roommate.
 He's (a) not a pothead (b) not stealing stuff out of my desk (c) not gay."
 This from a woman whose husband probably collects underwear catalogs.

-One is accustomed to associating retrograde social attitudes to Chicago, of course, but this sort of opinion survives even in places like New Jersey, where a jury not long ago showed that it is still permissible for a wife (in this case Mrs. Nancy Kissinger) to throttle a person who accuses her husband (the former Secretary of State) of being gay.
+One is accustomed to associating retrograde social attitudes with Chicago, of course, but this sort of opinion survives even in places like New Jersey, where a jury not long ago showed that it is still permissible for a wife (in this case Mrs. Nancy Kissinger) to throttle a person who accuses her husband (the former Secretary of State) of being gay.
 Had someone called hubby a war criminal—a more heinous charge, and one which more closely approaches the truth—the jury probably would have found the allegation insufficient provocation.
-A man can order other men killed in the U.S. of the '80s, in other words, but he can't sleep with them.
+A man can order other men killed in the U.S. of the '80s without disapproval, in other words, but he can't sleep with them.

 Homosexuality remains a dirty enough word in the minds of enough people that one can smear other people with it.
 Take for example the rumor that Gov. Jim Thompson is gay.
 This story (made plausible by his forty years of bachelorhood) surfaced in the dying days of the 1976 campaign.
 In his 1979 book, Big Jim Thompson of Illinois, Robert Hartley recounts how aides to Thompson's opponent—an oafish fellow from Chicago whose name I've forgotten—"began calling in person on newspaper editors to plant rumors of Thompson's homosexuality."
 It had no effect on the election, perhaps because it got no wide circulation.
 The story first made the rounds in Chicago when Thompson was U.S. Attorney, and Thompson has always denied it.
 In the absence of any proof one must assumed is not true, but there are those of us who would think better of Thompson if it were; he would have shown a willingness to depart from the conventional in at least one major policy area.